caseybreen/caseybreen.com/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Postdoctoral Fellow at the University of Oxford.
+I am a Senior Postdoctoral Fellow in Computational Social Science at the University of Oxford.
 I completed my Ph.D. in Demography at UC Berkeley supervised by [Dennis Feehan](https://dennisfeehan.org/) and [Joshua R. Goldstein](https://jrgoldstein.com/).

 My research develops and applies computational and demographic methods to examine questions in population health.
+In one line of research, I advance understanding of health and mortality disparities in the United States by combining multiple administrative datasets using record linkage techniques, such as full-count census records and population-level mortality data.
+A second line of my research develops and applies network-based methods to sample hard-to-reach populations and estimate demographic rates.

 View my {{< staticref "media/casey_breen_cv.pdf" "newtab" >}}CV{{< /staticref >}}.